-Update: Aug.
-2020 – Plans are underway with cooperation from US Speedskating to create these exhibits.
-Pending funding, we hope to start installing exhibits starting in 2021.
+Update: October 2020 – Plans are underway with cooperation from US Speedskating to create these exhibits.
+Pending funding, we hope to start installing exhibits in 2021.

-over the years, from steel blades on wooden frames, to modern custom boots
+over the years, from wool tights to high tech fabrics; from steel blades on wooden frames, to modern custom boots

 with high tech bent blades for Short Track, and clap skates for Long Track.

 Why are the blades bolted on?
-(Video close-up of boots traveling on the ice, leaning in the corner; video of a skater booting-out and wiping out) (Narrative: Photos of skaters with broken blades being changed during competition)
+(Video close-up of boots traveling on the ice, leaning in the corner; video of a skater booting-out and wiping out) (Narrative and images of skaters with broken blades being changed during competition)

 Exhibits will also be available on a virtual museum tour on the website.